Essential things to know before Annapurna Circuit Trek

 Furthermore, you won’t find any ATMs on the trail until you reach Jomsom.
 Therefore, stock up on Nepalese currency before you start trekking.
 To keep the money safely, hide it in your kit bag and keep it with you all the time.

 Giving tips is not compulsory but highly expected.

-All over in Nepal, tipping is not mandatory, but when it comes to porters and guides, it’s reasonable to expect tips.
+In Nepal, tipping is not mandatory, but it’s reasonable to expect tips for porters and guides.
 Most of the trekking agencies here are set up depending upon the tips they gain from carrying our heavy luggage and leading groups.
-Generally for your leader, you should separate $10-15 per person in a day accordingly, for your porters $7 per traveler in a day.
+Generally for your leader, you should separate $10-15 per person in a day accordingly, for your porters $7 per traveler.

 Add about USD$200 in cash to your cost, and make sure to put it separately from the rest of your amount.
 In this case, if you spend everything in flow and forget about the tips.

 Unambiguously require 100% travel insurance.

 After reading this blog for a while, you might have noticed already that we do nothing without travel insurance when you are trekking at a high altitude in the Annapurna Circuit.
 Likewise, whether it is altitude sickness, sprained ankle, or a natural disaster (2015 Nepal earthquake), the unanticipated can occur.
 Thus, it is always better to prepare yourself.

 Esteem the local culture

 For most people, trekking is all about finding yourself, acknowledging yourself and breaking through your limit.
 But, the Annapurna circuit is not only filled with natural beauties as well as enriched with culture and tradition.
 The trail is upheld by the magnificent culture and sacred path of the Nepalese.
 Therefore, as a visitor, it is important to act accordingly and show respect to their learning along the way.
-In which, proper dressing, not littering and no criticizing are essential.
+In which proper dressing, not littering, and no criticizing are essential.
 Further, take some time to talk with locals and try to understand their beliefs and way of their life.
 In conclusion, the foremost part of travelling is to engulf you into another culture.